reaganhenke/costume-db/costumedb-frontend/README.md

 - [x] read parameter on theme page
 - [x] create text search results page
 - [x] sanitize search
+- [x] create shared service for text search and theme search

 - [ ] better mobile responsiveness - opening the menu should freeze scroll and cliking off it should close it. should reset whenever closed.
 - [ ] loading icon